-Website Certified by an Unknown Authority × Unable to verify the identity of ES-2024A 0013491ad4fa as a trusted site.
-Possible reasons for this error: - Your browser does not recognize the Certificate Authority that issued the site's certificate - The site's certificate is incomplete due to a server misconfiguration. - You are connected to a site pretending to be ES-2024A 0013491ad4fa, possibly to obtain your confidential information.
+Website Certified by an Unknown Authority × Unable to verify the identity of E5-2024A 0013491ad4fa as a trusted site.
+Possible reasons for this error: - Your browser does not recognize the Certificate Authority that issued the site's certificate. - The site's certificate is incomplete due to a server misconfiguration. - You are connected to a site pretending to be ES-2024A 0013491ad4fa, possibly to obtain your confidential information.
 Please notify the site's webmaster about this problem.
 Before accepting this certificate, you should examine this site's certificate carefully.
 Are you willing to to accept this certificate for the purpose of identifying the Web site ES-2024A 0013491ad4fa?
-Examine Certificate O Accept this certificate permanently Accept this certificate temporarily for this session O Do not accept this certificate and do not connect to this Web site OK Cancel H elp
+Examine Certificate O Accept this certificate permanently Accept this certificate temporarily for this session $\bigcirc$ Do not accept this certificate and do not connect to this Web site OK Cancel H elp

-Figure 75 Security Certificate 1 (Netscape)
+Figure 76 Security Certificate 1 (Netscape)

-Figure 76 Security Certifica te 2 (Netscape)
+Figure 77 Security Certificate 2 (Netscape) Former Contifi cato Eupirod

 Server Certificate Expired ×

 "ES-2024A 0013491ad4fa" is a site that uses a security certificate to encrypt data during transmission, but its certificate expired on 2/19/1924 1:39 AM.

-You should check to make sure that your computer's time (currently set to Thursday, May 12, 2005 17:46:00) is com rect.
+You should check to make sure that your computer's time (currently set to Thursday, May 12, 2005 17:46:00) is corre ect.

 Would you like to continue anyway?

 View Certificate

 OK Cancel Help